PHenriqueK/FinalPaper/README.md

 # The effect of AIRBNB is likely best observed once it has reached a critical mass.
 So, here we introduce an interaction between log_airbnb supply and the absolute level of airbnb supply.
 3. Model C: log_occup_rate = log_supply * econ_control * neighborhood_dummy * year_dummy * interaction variable

-### MAYBE.

-**Deadline**:

-- Presentation: In-class 2 December

-- Website/Paper: 16 December 2016

-## Collaborative Research Project (2)

-The project can be thought of as a 'dry run' for your thesis with multiple presentation outputs.

-Presentation: 10 minutes **maximum**. **Engagingly** present your research question and key findings to a general academic audience (fellow students).

-Paper: 5,000 words maximum. **Standard academic paper**, properly cited laying out your research question, literature review, data, methods, and findings.

-Website: An engaging website designed to convey your research to **a general audience**.